epi2me-labs/wf-cas9/README.md

 for the multiplexed analysis of Cas9-enrichment sequencingß. ## Introduction This workflow generated a report summarising the results of Cas9 enrichment sequencing.

-Users provide a reference genome, fastq ONT reads, and a bed file containing enrichment regions.
+Users provide a reference genome, FASTQ ONT reads, and a BED file containing enrichment regions.
-The reads are first mapped the reference genome using [minimap2](https://github.com/lh3/minimap2), and various plots and tables are generated summarizing the enrichment results.
+The reads are first mapped the reference genome using [minimap2](https://github.com/lh3/minimap2), and various plots and tables are generated summarising the enrichment results.
 ## Quickstart

 The workflow uses [nextflow](https://www.nextflow.io/) to manage compute and software resources, as such nextflow will need to be installed before attempting to run the workflow.